iterate-ch/docs/cyberduck/faq.md

 ````
 `````

-## Where can I issue Bug Reports and Feature Requests?
+## Where can I Issue Bug Reports and Feature Requests?

 To get help with bugs, feature requests, or other issues please refer to the [support page](support.md).